skip to content

 Aggravating Factors

-Colossus also allows adjusters to include specific factors including whether the injured patient was wearing a seatbelt, whether the patient is represented by an attorney, any medical liens on file, high property damage, and aggravated liability such as excessive speed or driving under the influence.
+Colossus also allows adjusters to include specific factors including whether the injured patient was wearing a seatbelt, whether the patient is represented by an attorney, any hospital liens, Medicaid or Medicare liens, on file, high property damage, and aggravated liability such as excessive speed or driving under the influence.
 While this information does not affect the overall claim value, the presence or absence of such factors can be used by the adjuster to offer the low or high end of a specific range, and in some cases abandon the range altogether.
 A medical professional can help by documenting any facts reported that may support aggravating factors tending to show high impact or negligence on the part of the defendant where appropriate.

 Conclusion